Lucy Dacus - Thumbs

 into my knee.

-Yeah, I haven't had a feeling like that before or since.
+Yeah, Yeah, I haven't had a feeling like that before or since.

 I was so nervous the first time I played thumbs.
+I was on tour with Boy Genius.

+That's my band with Phoebe Bridgers and Julian Baker.
 And we love to show each other songs in progress.

 So we were doing like a song share backstage and I started playing it.
+Phoebe actually was like, you have to play this tonight.

 So I played it at the show.

-I knew that I needed like practice playing it since writing it made me feel sick and I knew I needed to play it before I recorded it.
+I knew that I needed like practice playing it since writing it made me feel sick.
+And I knew I needed to play it before I recorded it.

 I was really grateful for all the shows that I played this at because I would ask people not to record it.
+It actually created a bond, the fact that people respected that.

 But yeah, there were some nights that I cried or some nights that my throat closed up and I just had to like gulp and start again.